 The district shall not delay disciplinary consequences pending the outcome of an appeal.
-The decision to place a student in a DAEP cannot be appealed beyond the Executive Director of Elementary or Secondary Education.
+The decision to place a student in a DAEP cannot be appealed beyond the Board's designee, the Executive Director of Student Services.

 Restrictions During Placement

 The district does not permit a student who is placed in a DAEP to participate in any school-sponsored or school-related extracurricular or cocurricular activity, including seeking or holding honorary positions and/or membership in school-sponsored clubs and organizations.